 Aliases can also be created for types.
-A type alias is defined using the 'typedef' keyword followed by the type and the alias.
+A type alias is defined with a 'using' statement.
+With this syntax, the keyword 'using' is followed by the alias name and then assigned the type.

 '''

-typedef my::name::MyClass MyType;
+using MyType = furniture::wood::Table;

 '''

 The alias can then be used as a synonym for the specified type.